Kaggle/learntools/notebooks/README.md

     render.sh partials/python/*.ipynb

+NB: render.sh calls clean.py (which clears some ipynb metadata cruft, and sets some lt internal metadata), then nbconvert with the corresponding course-specific nbconvert_config.py

 When you're ready to sync changes to the site, run `prepare_push.py`, passing the name of the track to prepare (e.g. `prepare_push.py python`).
 This will create a directory structure in a subdirectory `pushables` which is amenable to the Kernels API.

 To push a particular notebook, do something like...